 Why Magnesium Levels Decline With Age & What To Do About It

-Magnesium is required for a whole lot of chemical reactions in the body.
-The mineral plays a role in blood sugar and blood pressure management, muscle and nerve transmission, the transport of other nutrients, and immune system support.* Magnesium is also paramount to the health of our bodily structures—from our bones down to the tiny mitochondria in our cells.
+Magnesium is required for a whole lot of physiological pathways in the body.
+The mineral plays a role in healthy blood sugar and blood pressure levels, relaxation and sleep quality, electrolyte balance, muscle and nerve transmission, the transport and actions of other nutrients in the body, and immune system support.* Magnesium is paramount to the health of our bodily structures and functions—from our bones down to the tiny mitochondria in our cells.*

 Why magnesium levels often decline with age.

 Getting enough magnesium through diet alone is challenging at any age.
 Soil depletion in farming has resulted in a steady decline of magnesium in the foods we eat.
 And food processing results in a loss of the mineral as well, according to a review in the journal Nutrients.
-These days, at least 60% of people in the United States don't get the recommended daily amount of magnesium through foods.
+These days, over 40% of people in the United States don't get the recommended daily amount of magnesium1 through foods.

 So what does aging have to do with it?
-"As a person ages, a big factor in their magnesium decline is because their appetite and intake also decline," explains Christina Fitzgerald, M.S., R.D., a registered dietitian and sports nutrition expert.
+"As a person ages, a big factor in their magnesium decline is that their appetite and [nutrition] intake also decline," explains Christina Fitzgerald, M.S., R.D., a registered dietitian and sports nutrition expert.
 "So they're taking in much less dietary magnesium."

-Plus, aging involves a lot of changes within the body that can affect magnesium levels: "Three of the most common reasons magnesium insufficiency is seen in the aging population are reduced intestinal absorption, reduced bone store, and excess urinary loss," says Alex D'Elia, R.D., a functional registered dietitian in New York City.
+Plus, aging involves a lot of changes within the body that can simultaneously (negatively) affect magnesium levels: According to functional registered dietitian Alex D'Elia, R.D., changes in urination, intestinal absorption, and bone health status are "three of the most common reasons magnesium insufficiency is seen in the aging population."

 How to maintain healthy magnesium levels for life:

-Even if you try your best, dietary changes may not be enough to sustain optimal magnesium levels.
-You may need a supplement.
+Even if you try your best, dietary changes might not be enough to sustain optimal magnesium levels—this is where a supplement can be useful.

-You can up your intake of this crucial mineral by making a habit of eating more magnesium-rich foods.
-"Include a variety of sources daily, such as legumes, nuts, seeds, whole grains, and leafy veggies in addition to fortified cereals and milk and yogurts," Fitzgerald said.
+You can up your intake of this essential mineral by making a habit of eating more magnesium-rich foods.
+"Include a variety of sources daily, such as legumes, nuts, seeds, whole grains, and leafy veggies in addition to fortified cereals and milk and yogurts," Fitzgerald says.
 "These can easily be included in both meals and smoothies."